 Placer County has seen an increase of 33,000 Asian residents and 24,000 Hispanic residents since April of 2020, many of whom left the Bay Area, according to the Sacramento Bee this July.
 The article details, “the San Francisco metro area lost about 182,000 residents,” which was largely attributed to the rising cost of living.

-Junior Astrid Quispe recently moved to GBHS this year from Lopez Continuation High School, where the US News & World Report reported the total minority enrollment at 66%, 63.3% of the student body are Hispanic and 88% of students classified as economically disadvantaged.
+Junior Astrid Quispe recently moved to GBHS this year from Lopez Continuation High School, where the US News & World Report reported that the total minority enrollment was 66%, 63.3% of the student body was Hispanic and 88% of students were classified as economically disadvantaged.

 “There were a lot of white people, which I was expecting coming here to this school, but I was a little taken aback at first,” Quispe said.